 We all purchase DVDs and Blu-Rays with all kinds of media content: movies, games, music, software, etc. However, as we use those discs, their quality wanes with time and, after a few years, they become unusable.
 Your only solution is to purchase them again but that costs money one more time and it just isn't fair.
 You paid for that product already.
 Isn't there a way to make a backup copy?
 Unfortunately not by means of standard disc burning software.
-In this tutorial, I will cover what I think it is the best alternative to making a backup copy.
+In this tutorial, I will cover what I think it is the best alternative for making a backup copy.

-I fired up ImgBurn and tried to create an image file from the disc so that, later on, I can burn it to another DVD for safekeeping.
-Immediately, ImgBurn returned an error saying that the disc is copy protected and mentioned something about CSS/CPPM protection being used.
+Then, I fired up ImgBurn and tried to create an image file from the disc so that, later on, I can burn it to another DVD for safekeeping.
+Immediately, ImgBurn returned an error saying that the disc is copy protected and said that CSS/CPPM protection is being used by this disc.

 How do I get around it?

-Once I opened AnyDVD HD, I noticed in the Status window, that it correctly detected my DVD and the kind of copy protection used.
+Once I opened AnyDVD HD , I noticed in the Status section that it correctly detected my DVD and the kind of copy protection used.
 Obviously, it was automatically removed.

-A nice thing is that, if you browse through the program’s settings, you will find options for removing annoying clips with commercials.
-Don’t hesitate to check the Video DVD, Video HD DVD and Video Blu-ray sections, depending on the type of disc you want to backup.
+A nice thing is that, if you browse through the program's settings, you will find options for removing annoying clips with commercials.
+Don't hesitate to check the Video DVD , Video HD DVD and Video Blu-ray sections, depending on the type of disc that you want to backup.

-Select the source drive, the destination where you want to store the disc image (saved as an ".iso" file) and click Copy button highlighted below.
+Select the source drive, the destination where you want to store the disc image (it will be saved as an ".iso" file) and click the Copy button highlighted below.

 The copy process starts immediately and it takes quite some time.
-It took me about 25 minutes to make a backup copy of my DVD.
-If you are making a backup copy of a Blu-Ray, expect it to take a lot longer than that.
+It took me about 28 minutes to make a backup copy of my DVD.
+If you are making a backup copy of a Blu-Ray disc, expect it to take longer than that.

-Now I was able to burn it or simply mount it using a disk emulator such as Virtual Clone Drive.
+Now I was able to burn it or mount it using a disk emulator such as Virtual Clone Drive.
 If you need some help with mounting or burning disk images in Windows, read these guides: